MicrosoftDocs/learn/learn-pr/wwl-azure/azure-active-directory/includes/5-azure-ad-ds-and-azure-ad.md

 :::row-end:::

 If on-premise AD DS and Azure AD are configured for federated authentication using Active Directory Federation Services (ADFS), then there's no (current/valid) password hash available in Azure DS.
 Azure AD user accounts created before fed auth was implemented might have an old password hash, but this likely doesn't match a hash of their on-premise password.
-Hence Azure AD DS will not validate the user's credentials.
+Hence Azure AD DS won't validate the user's credentials.